Magnetization induced by a nonlinear response to temperature gradient in $d^{\prime }$, $g^{\prime }$ and $i^{\prime }$ altermagnets: Abstract

 \section{Abstract}

-It is a highly nontrivial question whether a magnetization can be induced by applying a nonlinear temperature gradient in the absence of any linear component.
+It is a highly nontrivial question whether magnetization is induced by a nonlinear response to a temperature gradient in systems where the linear response is forbidden by inversion symmetry.
 In this work, we address this issue and provide explicit examples demonstrating that such a response can indeed arise.
-The spin-split band structures of $d$-wave, $g$-wave, $i$-wave altermagnets are characterized by $k^{N_{X}}\sin N_{X}\phi $, where $N_{X}=2,4$ and $6$, respectively.
-In contrast, the corresponding $d^{\prime }$-wave, $g^{\prime } $-wave, $ i^{\prime }$-wave altermagnets are described by $k^{N_{X}}\cos N_{X}\phi $.
-We show that a finite magnetization is induced in the $d^{\prime }$-wave, $ g^{\prime }$-wave, $i^{\prime }$-wave altermagnets under a second-order nonlinear temperature gradient, whereas no such response occurs in the $d$ -wave, $g$-wave, $i$-wave altermagnets.
-This constitutes the leading-order contribution because the linear response is forbidden by inversion symmetry.
-Furthermore, we derive analytic expressions for the induced magnetization in the high-temperature regime.
-We also demonstrate that no analogous nonlinear thermal response appears in $p$-wave, $f$-wave, $p^{\prime }$-wave and $ f^{\prime }$-wave odd-parity magnets.
+The spin-split electron band structures induced by $d$-wave, $g$-wave, $i$-wave altermagnets are characterized by $k^{N_{X}}\sin N_{X}\phi $ around the band bottom, where $N_{X}=2,4$ and $6$, respectively.
+In contrast, those of the corresponding $d^{\prime }$-wave, $g^{\prime }$-wave, $i^{\prime }$-wave altermagnets are described by $k^{N_{X}}\cos N_{X}\phi $.
+We show that a finite magnetization is induced in the $d^{\prime }$-wave, $g^{\prime }$ -wave, $i^{\prime }$-wave altermagnets under a second-order nonlinear response to a temperature gradient when the temperature gradient is along either the $x$ or $y$ direction, whereas no such response occurs in the $d$ -wave, $g$-wave and $i$-wave altermagnets.
+We also study the case where the direction of the temperature gradient is arbitrary.
+In this case, a finite magnetization is induced also in $d$-wave altermagnets but not in $g$ -wave and $i$-wave altermagnets.
+We discuss the difference in physics between the $X$-wave and $X^{\prime }$-wave altermagnets with $X=d,g,i$ based on the tight-binding model.